prossel/Box-parameters/README.md

 # Box parameters

-An add-in for Autodesk Fusion 360 that provides custom parameters dialog dedicated to the parametric box by Pierre Rossel.
+An add-in for Autodesk Fusion 360 that provides custom parameters dialog optimized for the parametric box tutorial by Pierre Rossel, but can be used with any design using the same set of parameters.

+See this tutorial for an example: [Tutoriel Fusion 360 : Créer une boîte paramétrique par découpe laser avec assemblages à queue droite](https://youtu.be/77HIIhUTk6w).

 ## Features